pschafran/purc/README.md

 ### To do ###
 * Clean up handling of temp files (move to tmp dir, remove when finished running)
-* Illumina support
+* Illumina support for ASVs
+* Dynamic threshold (i.e. by percentage) for dropping OTUs during clustering

 ### Known Bugs ###
 * Inconsistent number of sequences reported during barcode removal (does not always equal total number of sequences)
-* CCS files without forward-slashes around ZMW code in read name will break lima
+* CCS files without forward-slashes around ZMW code in read name cause lima to hang
 * Fix vsearch output in log